#RSMFridayFastFive – Mr Austin

 Why did you become a teacher? – Even after university, I still wasn’t completely sure what direction my career would take.
 I was lucky enough to work at RSM during my degree, and this is where I first fell in love with the job (although seeing how hard my mum worked as a teacher should have been enough to put me off!).
 I love how each day is unique and brings its own challenges; I think it is one of the most rewarding professions.

 Why Upper School? – I don’t think I will stay in Upper School forever as I want to keep challenging myself and continue to develop as a teacher.
-I have loved my time in Year 6, especially preparing children for the next stage of their life.
+I loved my time in Year 6, especially preparing children for the next stage of their life, and am now very much enjoying Year 4.
 I have been fortunate enough to work with some wonderful teachers.

 Favourite subjects at school? – Obviously I have to say PE and Games!
 There are so many positives to exercise, and I love to coach and pass on my knowledge of certain sports.
 I also enjoyed maths and and found learning new processes fascinating.

 Most Memorable Teaching Moment? – I have been so proud of the way in which all children at RSM have approached this current [Covid lockdown] situation.
 The work that I have been receiving from my class has been incredible; I know all the other teachers feel the same.
 Sitting typing this from my living room has made me reflect on how lucky I am to be in this profession.
 It’s almost impossible to pinpoint a most memorable moment as there have been so many moments that inspire me to do my job.

 “Persistence can change failure into extraordinary achievement.”